Modern Slavery Act 2015

 - UK Government

 The Modern Slavery Act 2015 came into force in the UK in March 2015.
-The act will: consolidate and simplify existing offences into a single act; ensure that perpetrators receive suitably severe punishments for modern slavery crimes (including life sentences); enhance the court’s ability to put restrictions on individuals where it’s necessary to protect people from the harm caused by modern slavery offences; create an independent anti-slavery commissioner to improve and better coordinate the response to modern slavery; introduce a defence for victims of slavery and trafficking; place a duty on the secretary of state to produce statutory guidance on victim identification and victim services; enable the secretary of state to make regulations relating to the identification of and support for victims; make provision for independent child trafficking advocates; introduce a new reparation order to encourage the courts to compensate victims where assets are confiscated from perpetrators; enable law enforcement to stop boats where slaves are suspected of being held or trafficked; require businesses over a certain size to disclose each year what action they have taken to ensure there is no modern slavery in their business or supply chains.
+The act is designed to: consolidate and simplify existing offences into a single act; ensure that perpetrators receive suitably severe punishments for modern slavery crimes (including life sentences); enhance the court’s ability to put restrictions on individuals where it’s necessary to protect people from the harm caused by modern slavery offences; create an independent anti-slavery commissioner to improve and better coordinate the response to modern slavery; introduce a defence for victims of slavery and trafficking; place a duty on the secretary of state to produce statutory guidance on victim identification and victim services; enable the secretary of state to make regulations relating to the identification of and support for victims; make provision for independent child trafficking advocates; introduce a new reparation order to encourage the courts to compensate victims where assets are confiscated from perpetrators; enable law enforcement to stop boats where slaves are suspected of being held or trafficked; require businesses over a certain size to disclose each year what action they have taken to ensure there is no modern slavery in their business or supply chains.

 A Transparency in Supply Chains clause in the UK Modern Slavery Act requires organisations to report on the processes and due diligence taken to ensure that their supply chains are slavery free.

 This ‘Transparency in Supply Chains’ clause requires organisations with a worldwide turnover of £36m or more and that have a ‘demonstrable’ presence in the UK to produce and publish a slavery and human trafficking statement each financial year ending on or after 31 March 2016.
 The statement is a summary of the steps the organisation has taken during the financial year to ensure that slavery and human trafficking is not taking place in any part of its business or its supply chains.
 A statement needs to be published regardless of whether any steps have been taken or not.
 While a disclosure stating that the company does nothing to prevent such practices is legally compliant under the law, such a disclosure can leave a company susceptible to negative publicity from customers and human rights organisations.
-The guidance document was updated in October 2017.

 UK Modern Slavery Act review published.
 May 2019.